 ASL Grammar

 The grammar of ASL is quite different from that spoken English.
-It was actually influenced by French Sign Language (FSL).
+It was actually influenced by French Sign Language (LSF).

 It often follows a topic-comment structure.
 In this structure, the subject or object of the sentence is introduced first.
 The comment or action comes next.